 SUT JHALLY: Our ideas of what it means to be a socially acceptable man or woman have not been genetically encoded in our biological genes.
 They come from the stories the cultures tells us about what is normal and what is not and music videos make clear that the most important aspect of a woman is her sexuality.
 In fact, women are presented as ravenous creatures who desire sex at all times and it seems with any man who happens to be around.
-And as they care only about one thing the movement towards sex is quick and instant and women are presented as aggressors who won't take no for an answer.
+Sometimes this can happen in a mechanics garage where a simple sip of whiskey conges forth a fantasy image.
+Given the role that cars play in the lifestyles depicted in music videos it should be no surprise to seem them as the venue for some of this activity.
+In the same way public bathrooms are a frequent location where these figments of the male imagination, these nymphomaniacs operate.
+No place is out of bounds, even a therapist in her office only obsesses about one thing and as they care only about one thing the movement towards sex is quick and instant and women are presented as aggressors who won't take no for an answer.

 But one of the strange aspects of the world depicted in music videos is that often women far out number men which means that many times women have to share the men.
 This visual strategy, multiple women draped over a man, has become one of the more enduring techniques in music videos, something that directors and artists can go to in the absence of creativity.
 Told over and over and over again however, this cliché helps to construct an understanding of femininity always being defined in terms of a powerful man.
 And sometimes, the man can be just a boy.
+At times, even just seeing men on TV is enough to arouse the women of music video, whether projected on large screen or even small ones. the sexual response enlisted from the females, often lounging around in lingerie on beds is powerful and unmistakable.
+These women are so desperate and dependent and need men so badly that when men are absent acceptable substitutes have to be found and being sex-crazed nymphomaniacs almost anything will suffice as a replacement from pieces of fruit to their own fingers to ice cream cones to hood ornaments, the affect of this cliché is to further sexualize women's behavior even without the presence of men.
 And when men are truly absent this becomes a really bleak world for women, they fall apart emotionally not being able to cope, disintegrating in bathrooms, moping around endlessly on beds, lamenting their loneliness and isolation until a man returns to catch a falling tear and make the world right again with his presence.